ROCm/rocPyDecode/README.md

 # rocDecode Python Binding

 The rocDecode Python Binding is a tool that allows users to access rocDecode APIs in both Python and C/C++ languages.
 It works by connecting Python and C/C++ libraries, enabling the calling of functions and data passing between the two languages.
-The rocPyDecode.so library is a wrapper that facilitates the use of rocDecode APIs that are written primarily in C/C++ language within Python.
+The rocpydecode.so library is a wrapper that facilitates the use of rocDecode APIs that are written primarily in C/C++ language within Python.

 ## Prerequisites
 * [rocDecode C/C++ Library](https://github.com/ROCm/rocDecode)